mufferio/mufferio/README.md

 ## 💼 Experience

-**Head of Development · Software Developer (Full-time)** · *Hadio Friperie Vintage* &nbsp;|&nbsp; `Present` Lead the development department for a vintage retail business — internal admin dashboards (React/Fastify/Supabase), an employee portal, a YOLO/DINOv2 computer-vision patch-detection pipeline, and automation across operations.
+**Head of Development (Full-time)** · *Hadio Friperie Vintage* &nbsp;|&nbsp; `Present` Started as a contractor; hired full-time to lead the development department — **at 20, mid-degree**.
+Own the entire technical footprint of a retail business: internal admin dashboards (React/Fastify/Supabase), an employee portal, a YOLO/DINOv2 computer-vision patch-detection pipeline, and automation across operations.

 **Software Developer** · *Concave Tech* &nbsp;|&nbsp; `05/2025 – 08/2025`
 Built a production-grade user-service backend in **Go** with RESTful APIs for secure user-data ingestion and validation.
 Implemented hashing + salting for credential storage, integrated **PostgreSQL** with indexed schemas for scalable concurrent queries, and containerized with **Docker** — cutting auth-related failures by **~40%**.